jimhigson/oboe.js/README.md

 While streaming is possible to work into older Internet Explorers, it requires the server-side to write out script tags which goes against Oboe's ethos of very simple streaming over standard REST semantics.

-In these older versions of IE Oboe gracefully degrades, it'll just fall back to waiting for the whole response to return, then fire all the events.
-A bit more like standard Ajax.
+In these older versions of IE Oboe gracefully degrades, it'll just fall back to waiting for the whole response to return, then fire all the events together.
+You don't have to change your code for the older browsers and it'll work like standard Ajax.

 ## Running the tests